rice-solar-physics/EBTEL3/README.md

 + <a href="http://adsabs.harvard.edu/abs/2012ApJ...752..161C">Cargill et al. 2012A, ApJ, 752:161 (Paper 2)</a>
 + <a href="http://adsabs.harvard.edu/abs/2012ApJ...758....5C">Cargill et al. 2012B, ApJ, 758:5 (Paper 3)</a>
 + <a href="https://ui.adsabs.harvard.edu/abs/2016ApJ...829...31B">Barnes et al. 2016, ApJ, 829:31 (Paper 4)</a>
++<a href="https://ui.adsabs.harvard.edu/abs/2022MNRAS.509.4420C">Cargill et al. 2022 MNRAS 509:4420(Paper 5)</a>
-+ <a href="https://ui.adsabs.harvard.edu/abs/2022ApJ...924...13R">Rajhans et al. 2022, ApJ, 924:13 (Paper 5)</a>
++ <a href="https://ui.adsabs.harvard.edu/abs/2022ApJ...924...13R">Rajhans et al. 2022, ApJ, 924:13 (Paper 6)</a>
 Papers 1-3 developed the basic framework of EBTEL which is based on 0D hydrodynamical description of coronal loops.
 It models single fluid plasma and assumed the flows to be subsonic at all stages and the default timestep was 1 second.
 See also [ebtel++](https://github.com/rice-solar-physics/ebtelPlusPlus), a C++ implementation of the EBTEL model (Paper 4) that models two fluid plasma (ions and electrons).
 An adaptive time grid was used in ebtel++ instead of default time grid of 1 second.
+Paper 5 studied the effect of variable cross-section of the loop.
+The code is available at [ebtel](https://github.com/rice-solar-physics/EBTEL).

-EBTEL 3 (Paper 5) relaxes the assumption of subsonic flows in papers (1-4) and uses an adaptive time grid ensuring proper numerical resolution of the loop's evolution in the impulsive phase.
+EBTEL 3 (Paper 6) relaxes the assumption of subsonic flows in papers (1-5) and uses an adaptive time grid ensuring proper numerical resolution of the loop's evolution in the impulsive phase.
 It is coded in IDL.
 Additionally the Mach numbers and velocities produced by EBTEL3 are in better agreement with field aligned 1D simulations.
 EBTEL3 models single fluid plasma.
 Users interested in two fluid picture may find it useful to compare results obtained from ebtel++ with ebtel3 with the latter giving more reliable estimates of flows in loops.

 ## Terms of Use

 This code is the authorized version of EBTEL3 dated 2022.
 Updates will be made as and when necessary.This code is distributed as is.
 Modifications by the user are unsupported.
 If you believe you have encountered an error in the original (i.e. unaltered) code, create an issue or submit a pull request with the requested changes.

-Use of EBTEL3 should be acknowledged by referencing Papers 1,2,3,4, and 5 as listed above.

 ## Purpose